Ricotta: History

 The production of ricotta in the Italian peninsula dates back to the Bronze Age.
 In the second millennium BC, ceramic vessels called milk boilers started to appear frequently and were apparently unique to the peninsula.
 These were designed to boil milk at high temperatures and prevent the milk from boiling over.
 The fresh acid-coagulated cheeses produced with these boilers were probably made with whole milk.

-However, the production of rennet-coagulated cheese overtook the production of fresh whole-milk cheeses during the first millennium BC.
+The production of rennet-coagulated cheese, though, overtook the production of fresh whole-milk cheeses during the first millennium BC.
 Bronze cheese graters found in the graves of the Etruscan elite prove that hard-grating cheeses were popular with the aristocracy.
 Cheese graters were also commonly used in ancient Roman kitchens.
 Unlike the fresh acid-coagulated cheese, aged rennet-coagulated cheese could be preserved for much longer.

 The increased production of rennet-coagulated cheese led to a large supply of sweet whey as a byproduct.
 Cheesemakers then started using a new recipe, which used a mixture of whey and milk to make the traditional ricotta as it is known today.

-The ancient Romans made ricotta, but writers on agriculture such as Cato the Elder, Marcus Terentius Varro, and Columella do not mention it.
-They described the production of rennet-coagulated cheese but did not write about milk boilers or acid-coagulated cheese.
+The ancient Romans made ricotta, but writers on agriculture, such as Cato the Elder, Marcus Terentius Varro, and Columella, do not mention it.
+They described the production of rennet-coagulated cheese, but did not write about milk boilers or acid-coagulated cheese.
 A likely reason is that ricotta was not profitable because its very short shelf life did not allow distribution to urban markets.
-Ricotta was most likely consumed by the shepherds who made it.
-Even so, evidence from paintings and literature indicates that ricotta was known and likely eaten by Roman aristocrats as well.
+Ricotta was most likely consumed by the herders who made it.
+Even so, evidence from paintings and literature indicates that ricotta was known and likely eaten by Roman aristocrats, as well.

-Ceramic milk boilers were still used by Apennine shepherds to make ricotta in the 19th century AD.
+Ceramic milk boilers were still used by Apennine herders to make ricotta in the 19th century AD.
 Today, metal milk boilers are used, but production methods have changed little since ancient times.

 Manufacturing process

-Whey protein is a kind of milk protein but there are numerous other milk proteins.
-Whey itself comprises less than 1% of total milk protein, by weight.
-Accordingly, ricotta production requires large volumes of input milk.
+Whey proteins are kinds of the many milk proteins.
 The production process entails the use of heat and acid to coagulate whey protein from whey solution.
 The whey solution is heated to a near-boiling temperature, much hotter than during the production of the original cheese, of which the whey is a remnant.

 Fresh variants

-Ricotta di Bufala Campana and Ricotta Romana are notable varieties produced in Italy and protected by the European Union's Protected Designation of Origin regulation.
-Ricotta di Bufala Campana is made from the whey left over after the production of Mozzarella di Bufala Campana, a protected variety of buffalo mozzarella.
-Ricotta Romana is made from the whey of sheep milk.
+Ricotta di bufala campana and ricotta romana are notable varieties produced in Italy and protected by the European Union's protected designation of origin regulation.
+Ricotta di bufala campana is made from the whey left over after the production of mozzarella di bufala campana, a protected variety of buffalo mozzarella.
+Ricotta romana is made from the whey of sheep milk.